remin-franklin-eliyas/Remin-franklin-eliyas/README.md

 ## 👋 About Me

-🚀 &nbsp;I'm the founder of **[EvalHire]** — an agentic AI CV screening platform for startup founders.
-Built and shipped from zero to working product in under 24 hours.
+🔭 &nbsp;AI engineer focused on **LLM evaluation, backend systems, and production-grade AI pipelines** — I build things that actually ship.

-🔭 &nbsp;Previously built a **multi-model benchmarking framework** evaluating 10+ LLMs on real industrial certificates at a UK AI startup — from scratch, independently, in production.
+🏭 &nbsp;Built a **multi-model benchmarking framework** evaluating 10+ LLMs on real industrial certificates at a UK AI startup — from scratch, independently, in production.
+Achieved a **+233% extraction improvement**.

+📦 &nbsp;Published author on PyPI — **[prompthub-cli](https://pypi.org/project/prompthub-cli/)**, a Git-like version control system for AI prompts with semantic diff and output regression testing.

 🎓 &nbsp;MSc Data Science and Analytics — **Cardiff University, UK** (Merit)